-There are numerous regulatory and licensing processes required to fully permit the project, however obtaining and maintaining a "social license-tooperate" for the project requires focused and targeted effort, engaging with the host communities and the state to create a robust social and economic development plan to cover the anticipated life of the project.
-This has challenged the extractive industry for a long time and has negatively impacted many projects.
+There are numerous regulatory and licensing processes required to fully permit the project, however obtaining and maintaining a "social license-to-operate" for the project requires focused and targeted effort, engaging with the host communities and the state to create a robust social and economic development plan to cover the anticipated life of the project that is clear and consistent from the outset of the project to provide certainty to host countries and to developers.
+This has challenged the development of extractive industries for a long time and has negatively impacted many projects.
 An example of how this can play out if inadequate benefits filter down to local communities is the chronic troubles in the Niger Delta in Nigeria where frequent pipeline attacks cripple large portions of Nigeria's oil and gas infrastructure.

 The cost associated with the social and economic development plan to mitigate against social risk and disruptions may be between one and five percent of total capital expenditure.
 Project developers, as part of their social responsibility or "Social License to Operate" may take on additional tasks that are not specifically required to ensure project completion but which are important to the community in which they operate.
-The robust development plan may link the economic interest of the plant and the communities thereby creating an alignment of interest for mutual benefits.
+A robust development plan may link the economic interest of the plant and the communities thereby creating an alignment of interest for mutual benefits.
 This is a pragmatic economic and ethical framework in which the project company has an obligation to act for the benefit of society at large, for the benefit of the host community, and for the well-being of the investment.